turkmenkaan/quiz-app-api/README.md

 # quiz-app-api

-A standalone API to serve the back-end needs of a mobile language learning game.
+A standalone API to serve the back-end needs of a mobile app.
+This app aims to bring a gamified approach to language learning to ease the process of learning vocabulary.

 ### Technologies Used